mohamedabdellhay/calculator/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Author:
-This calculator application was developed by [Your Name].
+This calculator application was developed by [mohamedabdellhay](https://www.linkedin.com/in/mohamedabdellhay).
 Feel free to reach out with any questions or feedback.